Daniel Copley - CSEL/CEO, NLE

 Alison Smith - Executive Administrative Manager

 Alison has over 20 years-experience of working with children and young people, and has been employed within the Catholic education sector since 2011.
-Alison joined one of the larger inner-city secondary school in the Emmaus CAT as a Business Support Officer, progressing to various roles at the school and gaining knowledge in the areas of HR, Governance, Recruitment, Cover, Supporting and Advising Senior Leadership, Admissions, Regulatory and Statutory Compliance, Events and Logistics.
+Alison joined one of the larger inner-city secondary school in the Emmaus CAT as a Business Support Officer, progressing through various roles at the school and gaining knowledge in the areas of HR, Governance, Recruitment, Cover, Supporting and Advising Senior Leadership, Admissions, Regulatory and Statutory Compliance, Events and Logistics.

 Alison joined the Emmaus CAT in April 2022 as Executive Administrative Manager.